apache/hudi/website/versioned_docs/version-0.13.1/configurations.md

 This page covers the different ways of configuring your job to write/read Hudi tables.
 At a high level, you can control behaviour at few levels.

-- [**Environment Config**](#ENVIRONMENT_CONFIG): Hudi supports passing configurations via a configuration file `hudi-default.conf` in which each line consists of a key and a value separated by whitespace or = sign.
+- [**Environment Config**](#ENVIRONMENT_CONFIG): Hudi supports passing configurations via a configuration file `hudi-defaults.conf` in which each line consists of a key and a value separated by whitespace or = sign.
 For example:
 ```
 hoodie.datasource.hive_sync.mode               jdbc
 hoodie.datasource.hive_sync.jdbcurl            jdbc:hive2://localhost:10000